TV-Rename/Website/_manual/user/add-edit-folders.md

 | _**Default:**_ | "Library Default" | _**Selected**_ |

-If you require more granual control you can untick the "Automatic Folders" option and use the "Manual/Additional Fol;ders" entries to specify the exact name ande location for each season of the show.
+If you require more granual control you can untick the "Automatic Folders" option and use the "Manual/Additional Fol;ders" entries to specify the exact name and location for each season of the show.

 {:.toplink}
 [Return to Top]()